 No two families are the same and the priorities will be different for different families.
-If you are contemplating entering into such an agreement, please contact Stephanie Rendell and the RNG Lawyers Wills and Estates team for further advice.
+If you are contemplating entering into such an agreement please contact the RNG Lawyers Wills and Estates team for further advice.

 Are you following all our socials yet?
 Keep up to date with all the news in the areas of law we cover.